officialprakashkumarsingh/ahamai-api/README.md

 ## Web Search

-An additional `/v1/web-search` endpoint performs basic web searches using free sources such as DuckDuckGo.
-Requests should provide a `q` query parameter.
-Results include a timestamp indicating when the search was performed.
+The chat endpoint exposes a built-in `web_search` tool that queries free sources such as DuckDuckGo and Wikipedia.
+Models can invoke this function when they determine additional context is needed.
+Clients do not call a separate endpoint; instead, the model will automatically request a search and receive the results within the conversation.